 Make the marinade by whisking together the ginger, garlic, sake, salt, and vegetable oil.
 Pour the mixture over the trimmed steaks and spread it around to coat evenly.
 Let this marinate in the fridge for at least an hour.

 While you wait for the beef to marinate, you can prepare the sauce.
 Teriyaki sauce will keep for months, so I often make a big batch and store it in a bottle in the fridge.
 Add the soy sauce, sake, and sugar to a saucepan and boil it until it has the consistency of natural maple syrup.
 It will take about three to four minutes after it comes to a boil.
 As the sauce reduces, the sugar will cause the sauce to thicken, and it will want to boil over, so keep a close eye on it and reduce the heat periodically to avert disaster.
+Once you try this homemade teriyaki sauce, you'll never reach for that bottled stuff again.

 To grill the steaks, I like to do it in a cast-iron grill pan, but an outdoor grill, cast iron skillet, or even a regular frying pan will work.
 Whatever you end up using, the key is to get it nice and hot.
 Add the steaks to the pan and let it grill undisturbed until they have nice grill marks on one side (about 4 minutes).
 If you're doing it in a frying pan, you'll want to look for a nice brown crust to form on one side.

 Flip the beef over, and grill the second side until you have nice grill marks on the second side (another 3-4 minutes).
 Depending on how thick your steak is, it should be rare to medium-rare at this point.
-Unless you’re a steak ninja, I recommend using an instant-read thermometer to check it for doneness.
+Unless you're a steak ninja, I recommend using an instant-read thermometer to check it for doneness.
+This one is my favorite.

 |Rare||125 F||52 C|